carriedaymont/growthcleanr/README.md

 `id` column; individual identifiers for observations of a single parameter are not present.

-`longwide()` can be called with name mapping parameters if your input set uses different column names.
+`long_wide()` can be called with name mapping parameters if your input set uses different column names.
 For example, if `my_cleaned_data` specifies age in days as `aged` and parameter type as `type`, specify each, with quotes: